abodehq/azir-docs/_docs/components/core/icon.md

 # Icon

-A great component that give you the ability you to create your own custom icons or fontawsome icons .
+A great component that give you the ability you to create your own custom icons .

 > We give you a tool to generate and search for fontawsome icons directly.
 [Icons List](../../guides/fontawesomelist)